Take on the odds—these steps may lower your cancer risk

 Know your risk and get tested

 Finally, men need to know their personal cancer risk, which is affected by factors such as age, race, and family history.
-“For example, if you have two first-degree relatives who were diagnosed with prostate cancer, you are five times as likely to get prostate cancer,” Dr. Haluschak says.
+“For example, if you have two first-degree relatives who were diagnosed with prostate cancer, you are five times as likely to get prostate cancer,” Dr. Pucheril says.

 The most common type of cancer in men.
 Nearly 12% of men will be diagnosed with prostate cancer in their lifetime.

 Who is at risk?
 Risk increases with a person’s age.
 Most prostate cancers are found in men over the age of 65.
-Having on or more close relatives with prostate cancer also increases a man’s risk.
+Having one or more close relatives with prostate cancer also increases a man’s risk.
 African-American men are more likely to develop prostate cancer than men of other races

 Early detection The prostate-specific antigen (PSA) blood test is a screening test for prostate cancer.
 Experts do not agree on who should have the PSA test, since it sometimes leads to unnecessary treatment.
 Starting at age 50, talk to your doctor about the pros and cons of PSA testing so you can decide if it is the right choice for you.
 If you are African-American or have a father or brother who had prostate cancer before age 65, talk to your doctor by age 45.